 3. Are co-authored projects allowed?

 Projects involving more than one teacher are welcome; however, the amount of research grant is fixed at 100,000 yen and does not change if more than one researcher is involved.

-If your application is successful, you are required to give a presentation about your research at the JALT Annual International Conference in 2017 after the completion of your project.
+If your application is successful, you are required to give a presentation about your research at the annual JALT conference in 2019 after the completion of your project.